axb052a/p5-flatify/README.md

 ### 4. Genres

 - **View All Genres:** Users can see a list of all genres.

+- **View Single Genre:** Users can click on a specific genre to view its details and the associated music.

 - **Create Genre:** Users can create a new genre, adding a name and optional image.